 To start adding categories and tags, click Click to add tags or Click to add categories.
 To learn more, visit Using tags and categories in a blog.

 Step 5 - Enable or disable comments

 After enabling comments in Comment Settings, you can enable or disable comments for a blog post by clicking Comments On/Off in the Blog Post Editor.

 When comments are enabled, visitors can comment as long as the post is published.

 Set a time limit for comments

 To close the blog post for commenting after a certain time, click never to set a date and time when comments will be disabled.

 Click inside the calendar to select the date and time you'd like to disable comments.

 Step 6 - Add thumbnail images

 To add a thumbnail image, click the Options tab and drag your image into the image uploader.
 Click Save.

 Note: You can also click the image uploader to open a file selection menu and then select a file from your computer, or click the Getty images button to search the Getty library for a licensable image.

 Step 7 - Add custom URLs

-Every blog post has its own URL, formatted based on your default Collection title format.
+Every blog post has its own URL, formatted based on your default Post URL Format.
 To edit the post URL, click the Options tab, then click in the Post URL box and edit the slug.

 The slug will automatically include /blog/, but you can add any custom text after, separated by dashes.
 Here's an example of how that might look: